Goals

 Bottom View of Mount

 To test the benefit of mixed modality locomotion, I performed a test to compare power consumption between the two movement methods.
 The robot began with a fresh, fully charged battery for each experiment.
 The robots were commanded to move forward and backward half a meter, one rolling, and one maintaing a hover height of 0.2 meters.
 The timer began as soon as the propellers began moving and stopped upon their halting when the battery discharged all power.
-The rolling movement method sustained motion for 468 seconds while the flying movement method sustained motion for just 117 seconds.
 This rudimentary test indicates that the rolling motion is four times as power efficient as flying.

 Resources and References